 Noma, or Cancrum oris, is a gangrenous infection that pretty much only affects young children with poor hygiene and bad nutrition.
 In case you didn’t get the gist of what I was trying to convey through all of those italicised words, this disease is super fucked up and totally unnecessary!
 Maybe that’s the best part of the disease – if you’re a child who has food and water, you’re pretty much guaranteed not to get it.
 (Oof, I didn’t mean for that to sound so liberal.)

 Let’s take a closer look at the disease!!!!!!!!!!

 As you can see, Noma starts off around the mouth as a tiny ulcer on the gums.
 Then that ulcer quickly spreads to the mucus membrane of the lips and cheeks.
 Within just a few days, the gangrene will have eaten through muscle and flesh.
 As it spreads, a scab will begin to form, which eventually falls off and leaves a gaping hole in the middle of some poor kid’s face.

-In fact, it would actually be cool if someday I got to hang out at some of the hospitals in Africa that specialize in Noma treatments, like Noma Children's Hospital in Nigeria.
-Hell, I’d even be into spending time with a charitable organization like Facing Africa.
+In fact, it would actually be cool if someday I got to hang out at some of the hospitals in Africa that specialise in Noma treatments, like Noma Children's Hospital in Nigeria.
+Hell, I’d even be into spending time with a charitable organisation like Facing Africa.
 But not because I, like, care or anything… Nope, totally don’t care.
 At all.

 If you’d like to donate some cash moneys to Facing Africa or the Noma Children’s Hospital, click the links above.